Conflicted About Christmas

 Where the Religious Meets the Cultural/Social

 In the United States, and where I am in a large, urban, progressive area like Los Angeles (and more specifically, the famously gay-affirmative City of West Hollywood), Christmas is not only “for” Christians celebrating the religious connotations of the birth of Jesus Christ, but it’s also a cultural holiday that gains at least some incidental observance from Jews, Buddhists, agnostics, atheists, and people of all faiths, or none.
 In general, people in Los Angeles are sensitive enough to say “Happy Holidays” not because of the “War of Christmas” narcissistic nonsense of aggressive and hostile “conservative Christians”, but from a much more positive and compassionate regard and respect for acknowledging the diversity of the religions (including none) of the people they encounter daily in the city, without taking the presumptuous and patriarchal stance of saying “Merry Christmas” when you don’t know if the person celebrates that as such.
-The phrase of “Happy Holidays” is not against anyone, but rather a social statement that respects the diversity of a pluralistic society like Los Angeles, home to people from hundreds of countries and countless languages.
+The phrase of “Happy Holidays” is not against anyone, but rather a social statement that respects the diversity of a pluralistic society like Los Angeles (and, indeed, the United States, and our motto, e pluribus unum (“out of many, one”)), home to people from hundreds of countries and countless languages.
 So it is this spirit of respect and celebration of diversity that creates the social climate of the season, and this can be found in other progressive, pluralistic geographic areas as well.

 Since the religious and the social/cultural aspects of Christmas are intertwined, I got to thinking about how the non-religious can appreciate Christmas from a secular humanist point of view.
 Many histories go into the history of the observance of Christmas in great depth, but it’s safe to say that the current celebration as we know it has evolved in relatively recent history.
 The origins of images like Santa Claus can be traced to the late 19th Century, when the jolly chap we know today really got cultural traction.
 Some may disagree, but my thought about Santa Claus is that he represents a certain benevolent spirit of goodwill, generosity, and cooperation.
 He also reflects, in his legend, the age-old wisdom that humans have both a “nice” and “naughty” nature, and, like an omniscient God, Santa “sees all”.
 This examination of the duality of the Nature of Man can be seen in both the Santa Claus legend and in the more formal works of Swiss psychiatrist/author/theorist Carl Jung, who theorized that humans have a “shadow” side that we would do well to acknowledge, like the Eastern yin-yang symbol and concept.
 Even stories like Robert Louis Stevenson’s “The Strange Case of Dr. Jekyll and Mr. Hyde” explore the nature of this duality of Man, as would our current spate of superhero movies that, like classical mythology, set up a duality of the hero versus villain, always in perennial conflict for some kind of control or domination – much like God and the Devil.
 But we tend to emphasize figures like Santa Claus as symbols of goodwill, that perhaps reflect the angels of the Bible heralding Christ’s birth with promises of a Savior who brings peace on earth, goodwill toward men.
 Our culture created Santa Claus to embody a sentiment that does – and should – permeate the season.